Swallowing problems Alternative names

-Do not try to wash down solids with sips of liquids, unless your speech or swallowing therapist told you it is OK to.
+Do not try to wash down solids with sips of liquids, unless your speech or swallowing therapist says this is OK.

 Do not talk and swallow at the same time.

-Sit upright for 30 - 45 minutes after eating.
+Sit upright for 30 to 45 minutes after eating.

 Call your doctor if: